jmbaker15/csci361-project/README.md

 Client.java

-	Client side of things, houses basic connection info. the server does most of the work This program comapres the server responses with know good reponses and outputs based on the response.
+	Client side of things, houses basic connection info. the server does most of the work .This program comapres the server responses with know good reponses and outputs based on the response.
 This program must be run after the server is running.

 Operaton

 	The client can send the the server user input based on what the user would like to do.
-	The user can view the contents of the current directory similar to ls -l The user can change directories similar to cd
-	The user can send file and receive files to and from the server The directory on the server in which to send or receive filse can be changed by the user
+The user can view the contents of the current directory similar to ls -l The user can change directories similar to cd The user can send file and receive files to and from the server The directory on the server in which to send or receive filse can be changed by the user